cdig/cd-module/README.md

 ### Browser Support
 We support: `last 5 Chrome versions, last 2 ff versions, IE >= 10, Safari >= 8, iOS >= 8`.
 We'll probably bump this spring 2016, depending on how Edge adoption goes.
 We're supporting quite a few Chrome versions, because I'm not convinced that our users run Chrome often enough to stay reasonably up-to-date.
 This should only affect code volume (because of prefixes), not behavior.

+## Known Issues

+When you make a compile-time error in your SCSS or Coffee, the error message that appears in the Terminal is *not* very helpful in exactly locating the offending line of code.
+It's surely possible to provide some better info, but I have absolutely no idea how to do so at this point.
+That said, you should be able to make good use of the error message, and review your recent changes in order to locate the err.

 <br>
 <br>